Pain & Dysfunction

 That was a very long winded way of saying, yes, your pain is real, but it does not necessarily mean there is active damage occurring.
 While you are not making up what you are feeling, it is important to recognize that the brain is in charge of the pain that your feel.

-pain in the vulva.
-In 2014, the Executive Council of the International Society for the Study of Vulvovaginal Disease (ISSVD), the Boards of Directors of the International Society for the Study of Women’s Sexual Health (ISSWSH), and the International Pelvic Pain Society (IPPS) met to develop new terminology for vulvar pain and vulvodynia .
-They determine vulvar pain could be divided into two categories: pain with a specific disorder and/or vulvodynia which is pain in the vulva with unknown origin that has persisted for at least three months.
+Pain in the vulva.
+In 2014, the Executive Council of the International Society for the Study of Vulvovaginal Disease (ISSVD), the Boards of Directors of the International Society for the Study of Women’s Sexual Health (ISSWSH), and the International Pelvic Pain Society (IPPS) met to develop new terminology for vulvar pain and vulvodynia.
+They determined vulvar pain could be divided into two categories: pain with a specific disorder and/or vulvodynia which is pain in the vulva with unknown origin that has persisted for at least three months.
 Some of the same comorbidities that lead to dyspareunia, can also cause vulvodynia.
-Vulvodynia is further broken down by multiple descriptors that you can find in this article here.
+Vulvodynia is further broken down by multiple descriptors that you can find in this article.

 - heavy bleeding during and between periods